joelbeedle/salsa/README.md

 docker run --shm-size=256m -it -p 5901:5901 -e VNC_PASSWD=123456 ghcr.io/joelbeedle/salsa:latest
 ```

+Go to `http://localhost:5901` and enter the password `123456`

+Right click, select `Applications > Shells > Bash` and you will find yourself already in a terminal in the repository.

+The testbed application can be found at `./build/testbed/`, run `./build/testbed/testbed` to run in GUI mode.

 ### Building the docker container yourself

 - **Clone the repository:**